saulpw/visidata/vdplus/README.md

 - `Ctrl-S` submits the pending deployments to the server and signals the player is done

 On the `M`ap sheet:
-- The colour of the planet name indicates which players currently 'own' it.
+- The colour of the planet name indicates which player currently 'owns' it.
 - White planets are neutral and currently not in anybody's control.

 On the `P`lanet sheet: